Dear participants,

 🕐 13:30-14:15

 Enter the ‘Dragons’ Den’.
-An Austrian healthcare start-up/scale-up will open this practical workshop with a short pitch, followed by a fast-paced panel unpacking the deal’s pressure points.
+An Austrian experienced entrepreneur of a healthcare company will open this practical workshop with a short pitch and a true life story of a company’s development from a start-up to insolvency, followed by a fast-paced panel unpacking the deal’s pressure points.
 The audience will split into mixed deal teams to tackle investor and founder perspectives using a mini term sheet + DD snapshot + deal fact pattern, supported by the speakers and AI-assisted drafting.
 Teams will pitch their solution on stage and face rapid-fire questions from the ‘Dragons’.

 🕐 14:30-16:00